THE HEALING ARTS

 2. Identifies the same patterns in the body, in many cases, although the names are often different.

-3. Some of the products are similar, although acupuncture relies on herbs whereas nutritional balancing uses the newer vitamin and mineral products of Western nutritional science.
+3. Some of the products are similar, although acupuncture relies on herbs whereas development uses the newer vitamin and mineral products of Western nutritional science.

 4. Uses a combination of diet, lifestyle, herbs or supplements and other procedures to balance the body.